NikosPaschalis/astro-blog-netlify/src/content/blog/More News Are Coming.md

         - news
 	  - updates
 	  - blog
-      description: Exciting News for Gamers: More Gaming Updates Coming Your Way!
+      description: Exciting News for Gamers More Gaming Updates Coming Your Way!
 ---

       Dear readers and gaming enthusiasts,